Alvotech To Report Financial Results For The First Half Of 2024 On August 15, 2024, And Host Conference Call On August 16, 2024, At 8:00 Am ET

-(MENAFN- GlobeNewsWire - Nasdaq) Alvotech (NASDAQ: ALVO), a global biotech company specialized in the development and manufacture of biosimilar medicines for patients worldwide, will release financial results for first half of the year ended June 30, 2024, after U.S. markets close on Thursday, August 15, 2024, and will conduct a conference call with analysts to present the financial results and recent business highlights on Friday August 16, 2024, at 8:00 am EDT (12 noon GMT).
+(MENAFN- GlobeNewsWire - Nasdaq) REYKJAVIK, Iceland, Aug.
+01, 2024 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO), a global biotech company specialized in the development and manufacture of biosimilar medicines for patients worldwide, will release financial results for first half of the year ended June 30, 2024, after U.S. markets close on Thursday, August 15, 2024, and will conduct a conference call with analysts to present the financial results and recent business highlights on Friday August 16, 2024, at 8:00 am EDT (12 noon GMT).

 About Alvotech